Legal Service Area

 Renewal of Materials

 It is the responsibility of the patron to return materials in good condition.
-If an item is lost, the patron must pay replacement cost for the item.
+If an item is lost or damaged, the patron must pay replacement cost for the item.
 The replacement cost will be the actual cost of the item plus a $3.00 processing fee, this fee is included in the item cost listing.
 The library will also accept an exact duplicate of the item that has been lost, in lieu of payment, but the $3.00 processing fee will still be assessed.

 Refund or Found Items – A patron who pays for a lost item may have the cost of the item refunded if the item is returned within 30 days and is in good condition.
 The proof of payment (receipt) must accompany the material.